 We have omitted the normalization so far.
 To remedy this, the normalized $Z(n)=Tr(\rho_n)$ should be rewritten as

 where $Z(1)=Z=Tr(\rho)$ as defined in Eq.(\ref{PIIF}).
 Once ${\cal{Z}}(n)$ is calculated, the von Neumann entropy is obtained through

-Eq.(\ref{Zn2}) appears very complicated.
-Let's validated in the case that there is no interaction between $S$ and $A$.
-One would expect there is no entanglement between $S$ and $A$.
+(\ref{Zn2}) appears very complicated.
+Let's validate it in the case that there is no interaction between $S$ and $A$.
+One would expect there is no entanglement between $S$ and $A$ in this case.
 Thus, the entropy should be zero.
-We can check whether this is indeed the case based on Eq.(\ref{Zn2}).
-In this case, the influence functional is simply a constant.
-Eq.(\ref{PIIF}) is simplified into
+We can check whether this is indeed the case based on (\ref{Zn2}).
+Since there is no interaction between $S$ and $A$, the influence functional is simply a constant. (\ref{PIIF}) is simplified into

 where $\varphi(x_b)$ has been given in Eq.(\ref{PIWF4}).
-Taking trace of the above equation,
+Taking trace of the above equation, one gets